G-Node/gin-cli/docs/contributing.md

-# Contribution and developer guide
+# Contribution guide and developer resources

 This document is a guide for contributing to the development of the GIN client.
 The document (and related linked documents) are separated into two categories:
 - [Developer resources](#developer-resources): Documents describing the project structure and conventions.
 Read this before contributing code to fix bugs or add features.